 We recognize revenues from U.S. government research contracts during the period in which the related expenditures are incurred and present these revenues and related expenses gross in the consolidated financial statements.
-In the periods presented, all of the revenue generated by us was derived from research contracts with and grants from the U.S. government.
-As of March 31, 2012, we had completed all of our significant contracts with the U.S. government except for the July 2010 agreement for the development of therapeutics against Ebola and Marburg.
+In the periods presented, substantially all of the revenue generated by us was derived from research contracts with the U.S. government.
+As of September 30, 2012, we had completed all of our contracts with the U.S. government except for the July 2010 agreement for the development of therapeutics against Ebola and Marburg viruses and the contract for intramuscular injection (IM contract).
+On October 2, 2012, the U.S. government terminated the Ebola portion of the July 2010 agreement.